Manage SEUM-User accounts in WPM

 - Repeat steps 3—6 for each SEUM-User, and then click OK.

-- Restart the SolarWinds WPM Playback Player Service and SolarWinds WPM Playback Player Proxy services in the Orion Service Manager, if running.
-See Start and stop Orion Services.
+- Restart the SolarWinds WPM Playback Player Service and SolarWinds WPM Playback Player Proxy services in the Orion Service Manager.

-The number of SEUM-User accounts must equal the number of WPM worker processes used by the WPM Player service, which varies for each environment.
+The number of SEUM-User accounts must equal the number of WPM worker processes used by WPM Player services, and that value can vary for each remote system that hosts WPM.
 This is required because each worker process handles different transactions at different times.

-SolarWinds recommends backing up config files before proceeding.
+SolarWinds recommends backing up WPM Player configuration (*.config) files before proceeding.